 Frozen blueberries: Adding frozen blueberries directly into the batter can turn it purple as you mix them in – not super appetizing.
 If you’re using frozen blueberries, press a few into the batter once you’ve formed individual pancakes in the skillet (before the batter solidifies).

-I hope your family enjoys these easy vegan banana and chia seed pancakes as much as mine does!
+I hope your family enjoys these easy vegan banana pancakes as much as mine does!